eabglobal/juniper/README.md

 3. include additional local shared libraries
 4. generate a `.zip` artifact with these files

-For the tool to know what it needs to package, the functions as well as it's dependent components must be defined in a `.yml` file.
+For the tool to know what it needs to package, the functions as well as its dependent components must be defined in a `.yml` file.
 The file must include these pieces of information: